 Stanwood A. Murphy Elementary School offers a small, supportive learning environment.
-Our lower grades feature small class sizes and a reading intervention program.
+Our lower grades feature small class sizes and paraprofessionals in every grade.
 Our middle school students rotate between three teachers in a departmentalized program.
 Because of our small class sizes, students have easy access to their teachers.
-Our highly qualified teachers provide rigorous research-based curriculum, preparing our students for high school.
-We are able to continue offering paraprofessionals in the classrooms, in the intervention program, and in the after-school program.
+Our highly qualified teachers provide rigorous research-based curriculum and use the latest technology; preparing our students for high school and beyond.